Published · By Matthew Berliant, LCSW

 Relationship distress can be incredibly painful because it touches the places where we most want to feel safe, seen, and chosen.
 Conflict may show up as arguing, shutting down, people-pleasing, resentment, distance, overexplaining, defensiveness, or walking on eggshells.
 Often the pattern becomes so familiar that everyone knows the next move before it happens, but no one knows how to stop it.

 Most recurring conflict is not really about the surface issue.
-The dishes, the tone of voice, the unanswered text, the family visit, or the money conversation may be the spark, but underneath are needs and fears: Am I important to you?
+The dishes, the tone of voice, the unanswered text, or the money conversation may be the spark, but underneath are needs and fears: Am I important to you?
 Can I be honest and still be loved?
 Will you leave?
 Will I lose myself if I stay connected?
 Therapy helps slow the pattern down enough to hear what is underneath the reaction.

 Individual relationship work can be powerful even when the other person is not in the room.
 When you learn to regulate your own nervous system, identify your needs, speak more clearly, and set boundaries without collapsing into guilt or anger, the system around you often shifts.
 You do not have to wait for someone else to change before you can become more skillful and grounded.